-Yet such a common assumption is usually wrong, concludes a study at Cambridge Judge Business School published in the journal Manufacturing and Service Operations
+Yet such a common assumption is usually wrong, concludes a study at Cambridge Judge Business School published in the journal Manufacturing and Service Operations Management.

 “This distinction is crucial,” concludes the study co-authored by Nektarios Oraiopoulos, University Lecturer in Operations Management at Cambridge Judge, and Stelios Kavadias, Margaret Thatcher Professor of Enterprise Studies in Innovation & Growth at Cambridge Judge.

 “Higher preference diversity always leads to higher likelihood of making the wrong decision.
 Higher interpretive diversity instead can become a powerful lever improving the project decision-making process,” says the study, based on earlier fieldwork in the pharmaceutical industry, entitled “Is Diversity (Un)Biased?
 Project Selection Decisions in Executive Committees”.

 The study finds, further, that committees with higher preference diversity are more likely to reject good projects that would have succeeded and also more likely to accept projects that are bound to fail.
 This conclusion was reached by examining the two fundamentals errors of decision-making: the probability of selecting a project that eventually fails, and the probability of terminating one that would have been successful.

 Interpretive diversity reflects different “thought worlds” among committee members, and this allows them to filter new information about a project in truly different ways.
 Preference diversity reflects “differences in the perceived opportunity costs and outside options” faced by each committee member – and this introduces those committee members’ “own biases and objectives”, which might challenge the decision-making process.